developer-onizuka/What_is_AzureAD/README.md

   - Determine who has access to a resource

 ```
 Subscription is associated with Azure AD.
+It manages compute and storage resources from the perspective of resource not user.
 So, You need to manage subscription itself in addition to Azure AD's management such as user and RBAC.
 ```

 - Step6: